MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-alerts.md

 [!INCLUDE[consumer-appliesto-yynn](../includes/consumer-appliesto-yynn.md)]

 Use this tutorial to set alerts in the Power BI service to notify you when data on a dashboard changes above or below limits you set.
 Alerts can be set on tiles pinned from report visuals or from Power BI Q&A. Alerts can be set only on gauges, KPIs, and cards.
-Only you receive the alerts that you set.
+When you set an alert, the only person who sees those alerts is you.

 :::image type="content" source="media/end-user-alerts/card-gauge-kpi.png" alt-text="Screenshot showing part of a dashboard that includes a tile, a card, and a KPI.":::